 10 common tax-filing mistakes to avoid

-Thanks to tax preparation software, more of us are making fewer mistakes on our annual tax returns.
-But still, just one slip in entering information on your computer could end up costing you, either in the form of a larger tax bill or a smaller refund.
+Still, just one slip in entering information on your computer could end up costing you — in the form of a larger tax bill or a smaller refund.

-And even if a mistake, either on your computer or paper forms, doesn't cost you cash, it could delay the receipt of any refund you're expecting.
+Even if a mistake, whether on your computer or paper forms, doesn’t cost you cash, it could delay your refund.

-Special tax scenarios aside, there are still plenty of ways to mess up a 1040 form.
-Here are 10 common mistakes that show up every tax season.
-As you review your tax return for filing by the final, extended Oct.
-15 deadline, make sure you haven't made any of them.
+Here are 10 common tax-filing mistakes that show up every tax season.
+As you review your tax return for filing by the April 18 deadline, make sure you haven’t made any of them.

 1. Math miscalculations